shopkeep/shpkpr/docs/usage/cmd_deploy.rst

       --force                Force update even if a deployment is in progress.
       --dry-run              Enables dry-run mode.
 Shpkpr will not attempt to contact Marathon when this is enabled.
-      -t, --template TEXT    Name of the template to use for deployment.
+      -t, --template TEXT    Name of the template to use for deployment (default: built-in template).
-                             [required]
       --template_dir TEXT    Base directory in which your templates are stored (default: `pwd`).
       -e, --env_prefix TEXT  Prefix used to restrict environment vars used for templating.